Journey to Pascha

 Brief Relection on Opening Prayer

 Talk with students about the meaning of the phrase “cleanse us from every impurity.”
-This prayer, directed to the Holy Spirit, asks that the Spirit help us overcome sins, bad thoughts, and other things that are painful and bad for us--things that may keep us away from God.
+Let them give their ideas about what this phrase means.
+(Suggestions: This prayer, directed to the Holy Spirit, asks that the Spirit help us overcome sins, bad thoughts, and other things that are painful and bad for us--things that may keep us away from God.)

 3